jgans/thermonucleotideBLAST/README.md

 `mpirun -np N [--hostfile my_hosts] ./tntblast <args>`

 where N is the number of CPUs to run on, my_hosts is an optional list of machine names and <args> are a list of command arguments that are passed to ThermonucleotideBLAST.
 ThermonucleotideBLAST employs a master/worker architecture that requires N >= 2.

+## BLAST database searching

+If compiled with the NCBI BLAST+ libraries, ThermonucleotideBLAST can read BLAST-formatted nucleotide sequence databases.
+By default, the user-specified queries are searched against *all* sequences in the provided BLAST database.
+However, thanks to the NCBI BLAST+ implementation, it is now possible to [limit database searches by sequence accession or species-level NCBI taxonomic id](https://www.ncbi.nlm.nih.gov/books/NBK569846/).
+- The `--blast-include` command-line flag accepts a single accession or NCBI TaxID value.
+All corresponding sequence entires in the database will be searched.
+This command-line argument can be reapeated multiple times.
+- The `--blast-exclude` command-line flag accepts a single accession or NCBI TaxID value.
+All corresponding sequence entires in the database will *not* be searched.
+This command-line argument can be reapeated multiple times.

+By default, the set of BLAST database sequences to select for searching is entire database.
+If one or more sequences are specified with the `--blast-include` command, then the search set is limited to these sequences.
+Then, if one more sequences are specified with the `--blast-exclude` command, then these excluded sequences are removed from the search set.

+Specifing an accession or taxonomic id that does not exist in the database will generate an error.
+Please note that taxonomic id values are currently required to be at, or below, species-level.
+Providing a higher level taxonomic id (e.g., genus-level) will generate an error.

 ## Example 1: Testing viral hemorrhagic fever virus assays from the literature

 In this example, we will computationally test the specificity of PCR and TaqMan PCR based hemorrhagic fever virus (HFV) detection assays obtained from the literature.